isabellaPhung/UCSC-CSE123-S25/doc/design/prototype_software.md

 Because the esp_wifi component is based on event callbacks, the provisioning process is able to run without blocking.
 The HTTP server can be configured to either use a captive server, which redirects all HTTP requests to the login page, or with HTTPS.
-Unfortunately these features are mutually exclusive, tough a newer version of the esp-idf has introduced a feature that is able to do both at the same time with a different technology.
+Unfortunately these features are mutually exclusive, though a newer version of the esp-idf has introduced a feature that is able to do both at the same time with a different technology.

 \input{wifi_provisioning}